daquioag/elixir-proxy-chat/README.md

 * /LIST: Lists users in the chat.
 * /NICK (nickname): Sets your nickname.
 Nicknames must be unique, start with an alphabet character, and follow specific formatting rules.
+    * nickname must start with an alphabet followed by characters that are either alphanumeric or the underscore character and it can have a maximum length of 12 characters
 * /BC (message): Broadcasts a message to all users in the chat.
 * /MSG (nickname) (message): Sends a private message to a specific user.

 Setting a Nickname:
 Use the /NICK command followed by your desired nickname.
-Nicknames must be unique and adhere to the specified naming conventions.
+Nicknames must be unique and adhere to the specified naming conventions: must start with an alphabet followed by characters that are either alphanumeric or the underscore character and it can have a maximum length of 12 characters
 A successful response indicates that your nickname is set.

 Sending Messages: